fruit/sfDoctrineTablePlugin/README.markdown

         # Extended by plugin class Doctrine_Table
         # (default: Doctrine_Table_Scoped)
         custom_table_class:   Doctrine_Table_Scoped

+        # Given below finder_* options used to find which methods
+        # are used in your project and further remove then in production environment

+        # List of directories where business logic are located
+        finder_search_in:
+          - %SF_APPS_DIR%
+          - %SF_LIB_DIR%
+        # List of folders to prune
+        finder_prune_folders:
+          - base
+          - vendor
+        # List of folders to discard
+        finder_discard_folders: []
+        # List of filenames to add
+        finder_name:
+          - "*.php"
+        # List of filenames to skip
+        finder_not_name: []

   Use case: You have extended by yourself class ``Doctrine_Table`` and name it ``Doctrine_Table_Advanced``, thus plugin configuration should looks like: